best-selling author, journalist, essayist and "social observer"

 Freeman Auditorium in the Woldenberg Art Center, Tulane University

-Free and open to the public, with a reception to follow.
+Free and open to the public, with a book signing and reception to follow.

 Vowell was a contributing editor for Public Radio International’s This American Life from 1996 to 2008, where she produced numerous commentaries and documentaries.
-She was one of the original contributors to McSweeney’s, also participating in many of the quarterly’s readings and shows.
+She even provided the voice of teen superhero Violet Parr in Brad Bird’s Academy Award-winning The Incredibles, and was one of the original contributors to McSweeney’s, also participating in many of the quarterly’s readings and shows.
 She has been a columnist for Salon.com, Time, and San Francisco Weekly, and continues to write occasional essays for the opinion page of the New York Times.
 Vowell has made numerous appearances on the Late Show with David Letterman, Late Night with Conan O’Brien, and the Daily Show with Jon Stewart.
 She is also the president of the board of 826NYC, a nonprofit tutoring and writing center for students aged 6-18 in Brooklyn, New York.

-Sponsored by Newcomb-Tulane College Office of Cocurricular Programs.
+Sponsored by the Newcomb-Tulane College Office of Cocurricular Programs.

 For more information, email firstname.lastname@example.org, or call 504-865-5728.

 Click here to see previous Newcomb-Tulane College Lectures.

 Tulane University, New Orleans, LA 70118 504-865-5000 email@example.com